 Photos for all boat options are at the bottom of the page.
 Most guests ride in our oar powered Maravia 17 foot self bailers.
 For the more adventurous we run a paddle boat, as your boatman steers at the stern while you and your new-found friends paddle.
 And when water levels permit (mostly July and August only) you can try out our single inflatable kayaks.
 New in 2010, MFRE introduced the first Stand Up Paddleboard (SUP).
-On the Middle Fork we use just around the eddy’s at camp as the Middle Fork is a lot more shallow and rocky and not the ideal SUP destination.
+We don’t bring SUP’s on the Middle Fork as it is a lot more shallow and rocky and not the ideal SUP destination.
 The Main Salmon is ideal for SUP and we use on rapids up to class II+.

 River Requirements: Middle Fork minimum age is 12 in June, and 6 in July and August.
 Minimum age for the Main Stem of the Salmon River is 6 years old in July and August.
 Please note, all participants must be able to swim, be in good physical shape and be able to self rescue.

 Hiking & Hot Springs